anjalisilva/gateCounts/README.md

 1.  ***gateCountSummary*** for calculating daily, weekly, monthly, and cumulative visitor counts, provided a numeric vector or a tibble containing values of raw daily gate counts for one institute.
-    Function also output the mean and median visitor counts by day, week, and month; busiest and least busiest day, week, and month for the entire duration for which data is provided by user.
+    Function also output the mean and median visitor counts on daily, weekly, and monthly basis; busiest and least busiest day, week, and month for the entire duration for which data is provided by user.

 2.  ***gateCountsVisDaily*** permit to create plots (bar, line, and heatmap) showing daily visitor counts.
 Both count and log-transformed count plots are provided to help visualize trends.

 3.  ***gateCountsVisWeekly*** for creating plots showing visitor counts by week.
+Both count and log-transformed count plots are provided to help visualize trends.

-4.  ***gateCountsVisMonthly*** for creating a plot showing visitor counts by month.
+4.  ***gateCountsVisMonthly*** for creating plots showing visitor counts by month.
+Both count and log-transformed count plots are provided to help visualize trends.

-5.  ***runGateCount*** starts the Shiny app for this R packge.
+5.  ***runGateCount*** starts the Shiny app for this R package.
 Under construction.

-6.  ***gateCountsVisMultipleInstitutes*** for creating plots comparing visitor counts from multiple institutes.
+6.  ***gateCountsVisMultiple*** for creating plots comparing visitor counts from multiple institutes.
 Under construction.

 An overview of the package is illustrated below: